Mining Invariance from Nonlinear Multi-Environment Data: Binary Classification: Problem Formulation

-Additionally, while the function $g$ does not change over environment (i.e., does not depend on $e$), the distribution of $\epsilon^e$ can change arbitrarily as long as the mean of the distribution remains zero.
+Additionally, while the function $g$ does not change over environment, the distribution of $\epsilon^e$ can change arbitrarily as long as the mean of the distribution remains zero.
 Aside from a binary $Y$ and the form of $X_i^e$ in~\eqref{equ::Xi_def}, we make no assumptions on the distribution or functional form of any variable.
 As such, this formulation applies to any set of features, be it continuous, discrete, or a mixture of the two.

 We assume only a subset of all environments are observed and denote this set by $\Ec_{\text{obs}}\subseteq\Ec$.
 Where $\Ec_{\text{obs}} = \Ec_{\text{train}}\cup\{e^{\text{test}}\}$, and $Y^{\text{test}}:=Y^{e^{\text{test}}}$, our goal is to make predictions on $Y^{\text{test}}$, given a set of training environments $\Ec_{\text{train}}$.
 As such, we aim to find a function $\phi_e:\Xc\xrightarrow{}\mathcal{W}$ such that, the probability of $Y$ given $\phi_e(X)$ does not vary over any environment.
 Specifically, for all $w\in\mathcal{W}$ and $e,h\in\Ec_{\text{obs}}$,